This site contains affiliate links, view the disclosure for more information.

 Take your time while doing this…an exacto knife will be your bff.
 This will be nearly impossible with regular scissors so I would spend the $5 to get an exacto knife.
 I use mine ALL the day.
 It’s actually nice to randomly have some days.

-You can cut the frames whatever size you would like, but I opted for getting square pictures (8x8) and then just centered it on my frame.
+You can cut the frames into whatever size you would like, but I opted for getting square pictures (8×8) and then just centered them on my frame.

 HOW TO HANG THE FRAMES IN AN APARTMENT:

-...and a huge thanks goes out to command strips for making it so easy to hang things in an apartment.
-If you haven't already used command strips in your dorm/college apartment, I don't know what you have done.
+…and a huge thanks goes out to Command Strips for making it so easy to hang things in an apartment.
+If you haven’t already used command strips in your dorm/college apartment, I don’t know what you have done.
 These are the BEST.
 I always get them at Target and keep a stockpile of them at home.
-I used command strips to hang the photos in my living room as well and they worked amazing.
+I used command strips to hang the photos in my living room as well and they worked amazingly.

 I hung my frames 1.5 inches apart from each other.